Why farmers are growing to love trees – with the help of the Woodland Trust - Country Life

 ‘We spend about £2,000 per hectare on planting trees, but this immediately improves the proportion of grade-A eggs produced by at least two per cent, meaning we can achieve payback in just six months.’

-David’s initial planting schemes were self funded, but help is now at hand for farmers who would like to reap the rewards of large-scale tree planting.
+David’s planting schemes were self-funded, but help is now at hand for farmers who would like to reap the rewards of large-scale tree planting.

-Whether for tree planting on a farm or private land, the Woodland Trust can offer invaluable help in a number of ways, including tailored advice, grants and funding.
-After visiting any potential site, the Trust will help design the woodland and select the most appropriate species mix before completing a bespoke site report, after which it will assign a dedicated project officer to help guide the application from start to finish.
+Whether for tree planting on a farm or private land, the Woodland Trust can offer invaluable help in a number of ways, including advice and funding.

+After visiting any potential site, the Trust will help design the tree planting and select the most appropriate species mix before completing a bespoke site report, after which it will assign a dedicated project officer to help guide the application from start to finish.

 Perhaps most welcome of all is the fact that the Woodland Trust will contribute at least 60 percent of the cost of the trees and help with their protection.
 Or if a contractor is used for the planting, it will pay 50% of the costs.